-I’m asked all the time, on places like LinkedIn and Quora, how a newbie data scientist can kick-start their career in the field to get noticed and get hired.
+I’m asked all the time, on places like LinkedIn and Quora, how a newbie can kick-start a data science career in the field to get noticed and get hired.
 I’ve responded in a number of different ways in the past couple of years, but now I’m confident the best strategy to stand out in the crowd is to share your work and let colleagues and future employers see what you’ve done.

 There’s a big shortage of data science skills right now.
 That’s great because you can take advantage of this inefficient market.
 There’s one small problem.
 Competition for available positions is fierce, especially if you are just starting out and don’t have years of experience to sell your case to prospective employers.
 So, how do you stand out and get your foot in the door of this dynamic industry?
 Easy answer – market yourself and build your personal brand.